-Established brands are increasing their physical presence in the country.
+Established Fitness brands are increasing their physical presence in China

-A striking exemple is Adidas, indeed in 2016 the brand revealed it’s plan to open 3 000 new stores all across the country, this plan will bring the total number of stores up to 12 000.
+A striking example is Adidas, indeed in 2016 the brand revealed its plan to open 3 000 new stores all across the country, this plan will bring the total number of stores up to 12 000.
 In June 2020 with more than 12 000 stores, Adidas’s goal was reached.
 With China representing such a consequent market, other fitness companies also plan to enter this market.

 Fitness blogs & Influencers

-The boom of fitness centers in China coincides with the growth of Internet and the boom of social media.
-Unlike the older generation of gymrats, the milenials (people born between the early 80s and late 90s) are very enthusiastic about exercicsing.
-The main difference between exercising aficionados of the older and the new generation is that, the newer generation is more willing to indulge in online exercises and resources in order to work out smarter.
+The boom of fitness centers in China coincides with the growth of the Internet and the boom of social media.
+Unlike the older generation of gym-goers, the millennials (people born between the early 80s and late 90s) are very enthusiastic about exercising.
+The main difference between exercising aficionados of the older and the new generation is that the newer generation is more willing to indulge in online exercises and resources in order to work out smarter.

-Social Medias : Advertising your fitness business through social medias, espcially on platforms such as WeChat is a great way to increase your visibility and make yourself known to chinese users.
+Social Media: Advertising your fitness business through social media, especially on platforms such as WeChat is a great way to increase your visibility and make yourself known to Chinese users.
 Many Chinese people follow a dozen of fitness blogs.
 Every day, they will look for the news feeds to learn about new workout routines or trendy diets.

 Popular social medias platforms :